 - Survivors (name, relationship and cities of residence)

 A full complement of clothing is utilized, including undergarments and outer clothes of your choice.

 Other Personal Items

 Jewelry, eye glasses and religious items (rosary, medals) may be brought it when the arrangements are made, or prior to the service.
 On the day of the funeral, we will confirm which items you wish to be left in the casket and which are to be removed.

 Although not required, we prefer that the family bring in clothing if desired.
 We strongly suggest that any personal items such as jewelry, pictures and other memorabilia be removed prior to cremation as they will be destroyed during the cremation process.
 These items may, instead, be placed into the selected urn after the cremation has taken place.

-Dan Ciha or Adam Ciha will be honored to explain all of the options available to you.
-They are both licensed funeral directors.
+Dan Ciha will be honored to explain all of the options available to you.
+He is a licensed funeral director.